 - Supplying a location that has been matched to map data.

 Start using the module to obtain and work with location updates, such as getting a user location or simulating locations.

-Use the different built-in location engines: the default one that relies on Apple CoreLocation services, or a simulated location engine that can be used for testing.
+Use the different built-in location providers: the default one that relies on Apple CoreLocation services, or a simulated location provider that can be used for testing.

 Use your own services to record locations, or develop your own custom simulated location updates.